zsofiasomlai/pbx-group-security/content/challenges/risk/RI-BN-breach-notification.md

 **Notes**

  - You have creative license to expand the chosen scenarios
- - You can chose an EU Regulator from one of the four companies the Photobox Group operates (UK, France, Spain and Germany)
+ - You can choose an EU Regulator from one of the four companies the Photobox Group operates (UK, France, Spain and Germany)
- - It would be very interesting to see the same scenario sent to multiple regulators, where the differences between then would be highlighted
+ - It would be very interesting to see the same scenario sent to multiple regulators, where the differences between them would be highlighted